Superloop NBN review

 Tom's Guide Verdict

 Australian-owned Superloop presents itself as a commendable choice if you're looking for a new NBN provider.
-Its plans are on par with, or cheaper than the national monthly average and it's been found to deliver on its promised advertised speeds.
+Its plans are on par with, or cheaper than the national monthly average and it's been found to deliver on its promised advertised speeds in the Australian Competition and Consumer Commission’s (ACCC) broadband monitoring.
 Superloop has also been found to deliver low latency times, making it potentially a great option for online gamers.
-Where it does fall short compared to competitors is that it doesn't quote the theoretical maximum download speeds for any NBN speed tier and its Ultrafast speed tier has been reconfigured to a maximum of 500Mbps, as opposed to 1,000Mbps (the full 500Mbps is advertised during the busy even hours, however).
-Based on customer reviews it's also apparent that Superloop's customer support could do with some improvement.
-Whist we have deducted points for this, it's fair to say it's not alone in this regard, as other telcos also fall short in this area.
+It also does pretty well in terms of reaching theoretical maximum download speeds, now advertising a massive 700Mbps for its Ultrafast speed tier — especially during the busy evening hours.
+Based on customer reviews it's apparent that Superloop's customer support could do with some improvement.
+Whilst we have deducted key points for this, it's fair to say it's not alone in this regard, as other telcos also fall short in this area.

 Pros